omurilolima/omurilolima/README.md

 </div>

 ### About me
 Junior Software Developer studying Full-stack Software Development at the Code Institute.
 Proficient in HTML, CSS, Javascript and Python.
-I have 12 years of experience creating software products as a Project Manager / Product Owner in tech companies.
+I have <strong>12 years of experience creating software products as a Project Manager / Product Owner in tech companies</strong>.
 I am a valuable team player with strong communication skills and effective problem-solving abilities.
 I am eager to switch careers and mature my software development skills in an exciting engineering team where I can grow and contribute!

 - MSc in Software Engineering.
 - Certified Scrum Master CSM (Scrum Alliance)